yuvaltobias/ungibberize/README.markdown

     |                                       |
     '---------------------------------------'

 Generally, the text field changes from `button` to `no_button` which shows or hides the correction button.
 Once clicked, an undo button is shown, at which time a click will undo and return to the `button` state, or a key will be pressed and no more corrections can be made.
-Clearing the text field resets the back to the `no_button` state.
+Clearing the text field resets the state to `no_button`.